zappascout/devil_notes-sources/docs/notes_8_devil.md

 ##**"Hilarity Ensues"**
 ###p.
 128
 ==The program owes most to Diffie==:
-PowerPoint has traditional been attributed to Robert Gaskins and Dennis Austin Forethought Inc., before being bought by Microsoft.
-But in a [*New Yorker* feature][yorker] from May 28, 2001, Ian Parker reveals that it was in fact Diffie.
+PowerPoint has traditionally been attributed to Robert Gaskins and Dennis Austin Forethought Inc., before being bought by Microsoft.
+But in a [*New Yorker*][yorker] feature from May 28, 2001, Ian Parker reveals that it was in fact Diffie.
 This was like discovering "that Lenin had invented the stapler," he memorably noted.
 [yorker]:https://www.newyorker.com/magazine/2001/05/28/absolute-powerpoint